Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Discussion

-The results of the second aim differ from those of the first, highlighting the importance of how estimands are defined.
-Specifically, the findings suggest that the gender pay gap could be reduced by approximately 86\% if the joint distribution of all considered mediators among women and men matched that of the total sample population, implying an equal distribution of mediators across genders.
-The findings of the single-mediator analysis indicate that the gender pay gap would be significantly smaller if the proportion of men and women in full-time employment matched that of the full sample, given that the joint distributions of other wage-relevant factors remained unchanged.
-This alignment - which would require more women working full-time and more men working part-time - would yield small gains for women but significant losses for men.
-One possible explanation for the relatively high part-time wage penalty for men- also found in previous studies \citep{Hirsch_US_2005_Parttime_Job_characeristics, Russo_Parttime_Penalty_2005, O'Dorchai_Parttime_Men_2007, wolf2014_ParttimePenalty, Nightingale_ParttimeMen_2019} - is that part-time work among men is less common than among women, making it more noticeable.
-This may lead to lower wages, as employers might perceive men’s part-time work as a signal of reduced work commitment \citep{Russo_Parttime_Penalty_2005}.
-However, further investigation is needed to better understand the gender-specific effects of mediator interventions on wages.
-Examining interventions in men and women with comparable covariates - such as equalizing full-time employment within the same occupations - could offer valuable insights.
-Overall, incorporating contextual factors - such as industry-specific wage structures (e.g., jobs with and without mandatory wage scales) \citep{ANTONCZYK2010_collectivebargaining} and the role of wage negotiations \citep[][]{BabcockLaschever+2003, Dittrich_WAgeNegotiations_2014, exley2020knowing} - into the analysis may yield more nuanced insights.
-Accounting for these factors would also be important when focusing on the employer's role in the gender pay gap.
+The results of the second study aim differ from those of the first, highlighting the importance of how estimands are defined.
+Specifically, the findings suggest that the gender pay gap could be reduced by approximately 86\% if the joint distribution of all considered mediators among women and men were to align with that of the total sample population.
+The single-mediator analysis indicates that the gender pay gap could be substantially smaller if the proportion of men and women in full-time employment matched that of the full sample, while the joint distributions of other wage-relevant factors remained unchanged.
+Although women would experience a larger relative increase in full-time employment compared to the decrease for men as a result of this alignment, the relative wage gain for women would be modest, while the wage loss for men would be comparatively large.
+This could be due to a part-time wage penalty for men, as found in previous studies \citep{Hirsch_US_2005_Parttime_Job_characeristics, Russo_Parttime_Penalty_2005, O'Dorchai_Parttime_Men_2007, wolf2014_ParttimePenalty, Nightingale_ParttimeMen_2019}.
+One possible explanation for a relatively high part-time penalty for men is that part-time work is less common among men than women, making it more noticeable.
+This may lead to lower wages, as employers could perceive men's part-time work as a signal of reduced work commitment \citep{Russo_Parttime_Penalty_2005}.

+Further research is needed to gain more nuanced insights into the gender-specific effects of mediator interventions on wages.
+One potential avenue of research would be to examine interventions in men and women with comparable covariates, such as equalizing full-time employment within the same occupations, while accounting for industry-specific wage structures (e.g., mandatory wage scales or the role of wage negotiations \citep[][]{ANTONCZYK2010_collectivebargaining,BabcockLaschever+2003, Dittrich_WAgeNegotiations_2014, exley2020knowing}).
+Defining a reasonable and comprehensive set of covariates on which the stochastic assignment of mediator values is conditioned is also crucial to achieve realistic interventions at the individual level.
+Without a meaningful selection of covariates, there is a risk of assigning implausible mediator values to individuals.